38007657/F25-COP2671-0T1-38007657/Projects/Final Project/MyFinalProject/README.md

 5. **Wait for Growth**
    - Most crops grow one stage per day if watered
    - Crops have 4 growth stages: Seed → Sprout → Growing → Harvestable
-   - Unwatered crops will wilt after the seed stage
+   - Unwatered crops will wilt after the seed stage, but unwatered seeds will remain the same

 6. **Harvest Crops**
    - When crops reach the final stage, they're ready to harvest